Walt Aldridge

 Oral History Information

-Walt Aldridge attended the University of Alabama, majoring in business when he switched over to the University of North Alabama, enrolling in their music business program because they had an internship with FAME Recording Studios in Muscle Shoals.
-That intern experience taught Walt that he belonged in the studio and it led to a 17-year stint with Rick Hall, the founder of FAME.
-Walt received his first guitar, a Silvertone, for Christmas when he was eight years old and he even wrote a few songs as a teenager, however, it was Rick who encouraged Walt to pursue music as his career.
-Walt went on to write dozens of hit songs including "(There's) No Gettin' Over Me" by Ronnie Milsap (1981), 'Till You're Gone by Barbara Mandrell (1982), "Holding Her and Loving You" by Earl Thomas Conley (1982), "Modern Day Bonnie and Clyde" by Travis Tritt (2000), and "I Loved Her First" (2006) by Heartland.
+Walt Aldridge attended the University of Alabama as a business major before transferring to the University of North Alabama to enroll in its music business program, drawn in part by the school’s internship with FAME Recording Studios in Muscle Shoals.
+That internship proved pivotal, showing Walt that he belonged in the studio and leading to a 17-year stint working with Rick Hall, the founder of FAME.
+Walt received his first guitar, a Silvertone, as a Christmas gift when he was eight years old, and he wrote a handful of songs as a teenager.
+Still, it was Rick Hall who encouraged him to pursue music as a full-time career.
+Walt went on to write dozens of hit songs, including “(There’s) No Gettin’ Over Me” by Ronnie Milsap (1981), “‘Till You’re Gone” by Barbara Mandrell (1982), “Holding Her and Loving You” by Earl Thomas Conley (1982), “Modern Day Bonnie and Clyde” by Travis Tritt (2000), and “I Loved Her First” (2006) by Heartland.